juliavarjop/Comparison_of_PVK_and_Si_panel_temperatures/README.md

 1. Import AM1.5 Global spectrum data from https://www.pveducation.org/pvcdrom/appendices/standard-solar-spectra and save it as AM15.mat

-2. Create COMSOL model for solar panels using
+2. Create COMSOL model for the solar panels using
 	- SipanelTcomsolModel_v6.m and
 	- PSCpanelTcomsolModel_v8.m